BlueManedHawk/Ex-Nihilo/docs/Problems/CRASHES.md

 This is used to indicate that the crash was _caused_ because of debug mode.
 The types are:

-- 0: Indicates that the crash was caused manually.
+- 1: Indicates that the crash was caused manually.
 - Other values aren't used.

 ### Crash Class 2:  SDL error

 This indicates that the problem occured with SDL.

+- 1: Unobtainable pref path
+- Other values aren't used.

 ### Crash Class 3:  Invalid Circumstances